 In September 2020, the FASB issued ASU 2020-07, Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets (Topic 958).
 This update addresses presentation and disclosure of contributed nonfinancial assets.
-This update will require a nonprofit to present contributed nonfinancial assets as a separate line item in the statements of activities, apart from contributions of cash and other financial assets, and to disclose contributed nonfinancial assets recognized within the statements of activities disaggregated by category that depicts the type of contributed nonfinancial assets, and for each category of contributed nonfinancial assets recognized to include the following: qualitative information about whether the contributed nonfinancial assets were either monetized or utilized during the reporting period (if utilized, disclose a description of the programs or other activities in which those assets were used), the Organization's policy (if any) about monetizing rather than utilizing contributed nonfinancial assets, a description of any donorimposed restrictions associated with the contributed nonfinancial assets, a description of the valuation techniques and inputs used to arrive at a fair value measure at initial recognition, and the principal market used to arrive at a fair value measure if it is a market in which the recipient Organization is prohibited by a donor-imposed restriction from selling or using the contributed nonfinancial assets.
+This update will require a nonprofit to present contributed nonfinancial assets as a separate line item in the statements of activities, apart from contributions of cash and other financial assets, and to disclose contributed nonfinancial assets recognized within the statements of activities disaggregated by category that depicts the type of contributed nonfinancial assets, and for each category of contributed nonfinancial assets recognized to include the following: qualitative information about whether the contributed nonfinancial assets were either monetized or utilized during the reporting period (if utilized, disclose a description of the programs or other activities in which those assets were used); the organization's policy (if any) about monetizing rather than utilizing contributed nonfinancial assets; a description of any donor-imposed restrictions associated with the contributed nonfinancial assets; a description of the valuation techniques and inputs used to arrive at a fair value measure at initial recognition; and the principal market used to arrive at a fair value measure if it is a market in which the recipient organization is prohibited by a donor-imposed restriction from selling or using the contributed nonfinancial assets.
 The ASU is to be applied on a retrospective basis and effective for annual periods beginning after June 15, 2021, and interim periods within annual periods beginning after June 15, 2022.
 Earlier adoption is permitted.
-The Organization is currently evaluating the impact of this ASU on its financial statements.